School of Medicine

 Current Research

-My research involves the study of pathogenesis and progression in a rare lung disease Lymphangioleiomyomatosis (LAM) in Professor Simon Johnson's group.
-Previously supported by the NIHR Rare Diseases Translational Research Collaboration and The LAM Foundation, USA, I am currently supported by The British Lung Foundation, UK and La Marato, Spain.
+My research involved the study of pathogenesis and progression in a rare lung disease Lymphangioleiomyomatosis (LAM) as part of Professor Simon Johnson's research team.
+Previously supported by the NIHR Rare Diseases Translational Research Collaboration and The LAM Foundation, USA, I have also been supported by The British Lung Foundation, UK and La Marato, Spain.

 LAM is a rare lung and lymphatic disease which leads to cystic lesions in the lungs.
 LAM affects women and is caused by a defect in one of the two proteins associated with Tuberous Sclerosis, Tuberin and Hamartin.
 Utilising data collected from the current study we want to identify diagnostic and prognostic biomarkers in LAM and better understand why some women with LAM have stable disease for many years whilst others progress in a relatively short period of time.